pbek/QOwnNotes/webpage/src/de/getting-started/concept.md

 ## QOwnNotes

-- QOwnNotes **speichert Notizen** direkt in Ihrem **Notizordner als Markdown-Dateien**
+- QOwnNotes **speichert Notizen** in Ihren **Notizordner als Markdown-Dateien**
-- Es kann direkt mit Ihrem Nextcloud / ownCloud-Server kommunizieren, um Notizen auszutauschen
-- Sie können auch über die [QOwnNotesApi Nextcloud-App](#qownnotesapi-nextcloud-app) auf Ihren Notizverlauf und Papierkorb auf Ihrem Nextcloud / ownCloud-Server zugreifen
+- It can talk to your Nextcloud / ownCloud server **to publicly share notes** with other people
+- You can also **access your note history and trash** on your Nextcloud / ownCloud server via the [QOwnNotesApi Nextcloud app](#qownnotesapi-nextcloud-app)
 - Auf Todo-Listen auf Ihrem Nextcloud / ownCloud-Server kann über QOwnNotes zugegriffen werden
-- QOwnNotes **synchronisiert Ihre Notizen und Medien- / Anhangsdateien nicht**.
-Die Dateisynchronisierung ist ein hartes Geschäft.
-Es gibt bereits gute Lösungen dafür (siehe [Nextcloud Desktop Sync Client](#nextcloud-desktop-sync-client)).
+- **QOwnNotes does not sync your notes** and media / attachment files!
+    - File syncing is a complex endeavor, there are already great file syncing solutions out there (see [Nextcloud desktop sync client](#nextcloud-desktop-sync-client))

 ## Markdown-Notizdateien